Claiming on Car Insurance: File a Total Loss Claim after Accident

 Total loss claims might take a month or more to finalize and close the claim.
 You make sure that you report the claim as soon as possible as it will speedier the process.
 You also ensure that your policy includes total loss coverage.

 2. Get your vehicle towed to the company’s preferred facility

-Company’s preferred shop usually don’t charge you any storage fee; if you keep it at some other place you might end up paying charges for it.
+The company’s preferred shop usually doesn’t charge you any storage fee; if you keep it at some other place you might end up paying charges for it.
 The company won’t get it repaired at the shop, but it will make the process speedier.
-Insurance company adjuster will estimate the loss.
+The insurance company adjuster will estimate the loss.

 3. Get the title